Kleinkahl: History

 Part of the current municipal area lay within the Archbishopric of Mainz and in 1803, it was secularized.
 The rest lay within Krombach over which the Counts of Schönborn held sway and passed with mediatization in 1806 to the Principality of Aschaffenburg, with which it passed in 1814 to the Kingdom of Bavaria.
-In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.
+In the course of administrative reform in Bavaria, the current municipality came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.

-On 1 July 1972, the communities Kleinkahl, Großlaudenbach and Kleinlaudenbach were merged to form the new municipality Kleinkahl.
+On 1 July 1972, the municipalities Kleinkahl, Großlaudenbach and Kleinlaudenbach were merged to form the new municipality Kleinkahl.
 On 1 January 1976, Edelbach became a part of Kleinkahl.

 Demographics

 Within the municipal area, there were 1,608 inhabitants in 1970, 1,582 in 1987 and 1,842 in 2000.

 Governance

-Community council
+Municipal council

 The council is made up of 13 council members, counting the part-time mayor.